 - sweet basic foods

 2) After you’ve selected your foods, you’ll want to figure out how you want to reinvent them.
 These are the 5 main ways basic foods are reinvented:

 - familiar food mixes: These are “food mashups” or “food hybrids”: two or more familiar foods that combine their ingredients in a manner that each food is still recognizable.

 - mac ‘n cheese tacos (a taco with mac ‘n cheese filling)

 - bacon and mashed potato pizza (a pizza topped with bacon and mashed potatoes)

 - ramen burgers (a burger that uses fried ramen for the buns)

 - familiar food shapes: These are familiar foods shaped like other familiar foods and are also a type of “food hybrid.”
 However, they only include the ingredients of one of the foods formed in the shape of the other food.

-3) Take your selected basic foods and, depending on which of the three methods you selected from step 2, cook and/or combine them as necessary.
+3) Take your selected basic foods and, depending on which one of the five methods you selected from step 2, cook and/or combine them as necessary.
 (Use online recipes for any of the basic foods as cooking guidelines, or buy the foods pre-made.
 There is no defined way to combine the foods…just use a little creativity.)
-Enjoy!
+Happy inventing!